kokolegorille/three_api/README.md

 A fun interaction between Phoenix API (+websocket) with WebGL rendering (Three.js).

-There is no database, just connect 2 browsers.
+There is no database, just connect 2 browsers to localhost:4000 after the server has started.

 To start your Phoenix server: